🎙 On the go? Listen to the article through our podcast, Cave Bits!

 One of the most important and manual methods of improving an ecommerce website is making sure it’s optimized for search engines.
 With today’s Search Engine Optimization (SEO) standards, it’s now more important than ever to make sure your website is constantly updated with rich and relevant content, promotes a good user experience (UX), and is optimized to be as error-free as possible.

 The content within your website should be rich, reliable, and provide information to the public that is useful and relevant to what they’re looking for.
-For example, if you have an ecommerce store selling camping supplies, it’s wise to provide detailed product information and possibly even host sections of your website that offer generous amounts of content that elaborates on the topics of camping, supplies, or related subjects.
+For example, if you have an ecommerce store selling camping supplies, it’s wise to provide detailed product information on each and every product page, and possibly even host sections of your website that offer generous amounts of content that elaborates on the topics of camping, supplies, or related subjects.

 Want more?
 Here’s how to leverage your web analytics tool to get better results from SEO.